Business Administration

 Graduate Courses Allowed for Credit Sharing

-*(Successful completion of MA 105 or equivalent and completion of BUS 101 or BUS 102 with a grade of B or better are required before enrolling in MBA courses.)
+*(Passing of the math proficiency quiz and completion of BUS 101 or BUS 102 with a grade of B or better are required before enrolling in MBA courses.)

-The 4 classes below are typically used for elective credit by students pursuing an undergraduate major other than business:
+The classes below are typically used for elective credit by non-business undergraduate students:

 For business undergraduate majors, the following classes may be allowed to take the place of the indicated undergraduate business requirements, pending approval of undergraduate major advisor and MBA Program: